Delegation: Advantages and disadvantages

-Delegation is an essential and extremely useful management tool.
+Delegation is considered by some to be an essential and extremely useful management tool.
 When implemented effectively and successfully delegation results in many benefits to the organisation, manager and subordinate.
 However, if delegation in unsuccessful and not implemented optimally, the results can lead to serious disadvantages and have resultive effects.

-Delegation is one of the best-known methods for efficiently managing time and leads to numerous benefits within an organisation.
+Delegation is one of the best-known methods for efficiently managing time, and is alleged to have numerous benefits within an organisation.
 One of the most significant advantages of delegation is its use for employee motivation and development.
 The motivating factor associated with delegations comes from the increased confidence transferred from manager to subordinate.
 When a supervisor demonstrates their confidence it builds staff trust and self-confidence in the employees.
 There is a highly significant and positive relationship that exists between delegation and trust between an individual employee and management.
 Leaders are able to empower subordinates through the sharing of supervisor power.
 This leads to positive reinforcement of the supervisor's role, builds morale and generates organisation trust.
 Delegation significantly increases effectiveness and efficiency in multiple ways.
 It eases the challenges relating to management’ workload, increasing responsiveness and growing and developing the capabilities of employees.
 Organisational resources are managed more efficiently, and subordinates are able to make decisions and perform tasks faster.
 Through delegation, lower level employees are able to embrace the opportunity to gain experience, build on capabilities and develop skills, which improves the organisation.
 Delegation is positively related to organisational commitment, task performance, innovative behavior and job satisfaction.
 At an organisational level, delegation can provide insight into current strengths and weaknesses, providing the opportunity for improvement and growth.
 It also increases the capacity of an organisation to respond quickly and effectively.

 While the benefits are clear, there are a number of potential disadvantages and challenges to effective delegation.
 Ineffective use of delegation includes allowing no real influence or granting too much authority to someone who is unwilling or unable to make appropriate decisions.
 Some supervisors find it challenging to delegate tasks for the fear of becoming out of touch with the required skills or giving up something they truly enjoy.
 Delegation does involve a level of risk and uncertainty, which can be a powerful deterrent to delegation.
 When supervisors delegate a task, they remain responsible for whether or not it is carried out effectively and must consider the potential risks and rewards as a result of the delegation.
 Managers are often reluctant to delegate due to concerns that mistakes will be made, or that the job will not be completed to the standard which they believe they could achieve.
 Another concern relating to delegation is that top-level management can become wary that middle management will delegate for the benefit of their specific needs rather than those general to the organisation.